SolarLune/masterplan/readme.md

 ![MasterPlan](https://user-images.githubusercontent.com/4733521/72319146-4372bd80-3653-11ea-806f-9c66c41d4c2f.png)

-MasterPlan is project management software for independent users.
-If you need to share plans across a whole company on an online site, there are tools for that.
-But if you just want to keep track of your todo list, version control your project plan, or make an ideaboard, MasterPlan is for you.
-This is just the code repository and external issue / bug tracker for MasterPlan; actual releases can be purchased from the project download page [here](https://solarlune.itch.io/masterplan?secret=fed4MHmTdQ5paAvgv4kfJzrg).
-(Or, you can just build it yourself from this repository if you're familiar with Go.)
+MasterPlan is a project management software for independent users or small teams.
+If you need to share plans across a whole company on an online platform, there are quite a few tools for that.
+However, if you just want to keep track of your todo list, version control your project plan, or make an ideaboard, MasterPlan is the tool for you.

+Note that this is the code repository and external issue tracker for MasterPlan; actual releases can be purchased from the project download page [here](https://solarlune.itch.io/masterplan?secret=fed4MHmTdQ5paAvgv4kfJzrg).
+You can also just build it yourself from this repository if you're familiar with [Go](https://golang.org/).

 ## History

 A few days before the initial commit to this repository, I was working on an indie game, and thought I needed a tool to help me plan out the rest of it.
 I asked on Twitter for some suggestions of software to try, and found that while they were solid choices, they weren't as applicable to independent development as I would have liked.
 Most project management software is designed for use by a large team, or even a large company.

-The problems with many project management tools today are:
+The disadvantages of many project management tools available today can be due to the features they offer, as they may not be applicable to small teams:

-1) They’re cloud-based.
-2) They’re slow, generally; written in Javascript or other web technologies.
-3) They can be more complex than necessary to use.
+1) They’re cloud-based, and generally web-focused.
+This being the case, they usually require using a web browser to view, and so can be relatively heavy applications.
-4) Even if they offer a download, they might require hosting a server that works with PHP (or some other language) to serve you the management pages.
+2) Because of point 1, they may not offer a downloadable copy of their software.
+Even if they do, they might require hosting a server that serves you the management pages, or might require owning an account to use the application.
-5) They can’t easily be version controled.
+3) They can be more complex than necessary to use by offering features that, while useful for larger organizations, are unnecessary for small teams or individual developers (for example, permissions, users, issue assignment, etc).
+This increases bloat and friction when it comes to learning and using the software.
+4) The data you create in these tools may not easily be version controlled, as the data for your project management lies elsewhere from your source code.

-While these tools can be beneficial for large groups of developers, they can also become sticking points for individuals or small teams.
+While these features (cloud-based, browser apps, etc.) can be beneficial for large groups of developers, they can also become sticking points for individuals or small teams.
 So, I decided to make a tool myself to help independent developers plan out projects such as these.
-It's an ordinary, native, downloadable application that stores project data on your computer.
+And so, the result is a simple, compiled, downloadable application that stores project data on your computer.
 The project plan file are plain JSON text files, and can be easily committed to a version control system.
 The goal for MasterPlan is to make a project management and visual planning tool that is easy to use and extremely simple.
 I believe it is reaching this goal.

 ## Building

-MasterPlan is not quite fully free software, but the source is open.
-If you wish to build MasterPlan or contribute to its development, I thank you and welcome it.

-I've made a build script in Golang to make building MasterPlan easier.
+MasterPlan is not quite fully free software, but the source is available here.
+If you wish to build MasterPlan or contribute to its development, I thank you, and welcome it.
+I've made a build script in Go to simplify the building process.
 The build script is located at `build_script\main.go`.
 Run it with an argument of `-b` to build.
-The dependencies for building should be resolved automatically by `go mod` (so you should be using a Golang build that has support for `go.mod` files).
+The dependencies for building should be resolved automatically by `go mod` (so you should be using a recent version of Go with support for `go.mod` files).

-However, note that in order to build, you will also need to have my custom Raylib-go repo downloaded and sitting next to MasterPlan's directory.
+However, in order to build, you should also have my custom Raylib-go repo downloaded and sitting next to MasterPlan's directory.
 Specifically, it's [this](https://github.com/SolarLune/raylib-go/tree/ImgFormats) branch of the repo, known as `ImgFormats`.

-This particular branch is up-to-date with `raylib-go` master, but has had its `raylib/config.h` file altered to build with support for additional image file formats (like JPEG).
+This particular branch is up-to-date with `raylib-go` master, but has had its `raylib/config.h` file altered to build with support for loading additional image file formats (like JPEG).
 With the `ImgFormats` branch cloned and sitting in the folder `raylib-go-solarlune`, next to the MasterPlan source directory, it's easy to build.
 Just run:

 ```
 > go run ./build_script/main.go -b